 Outdoor ceiling fans are also something to consider, especially if your environment is typically warm.
 When there’s not much wind to begin with, you will find endless relief in the airflow created by a patio fan.
 You can install one virtually anywhere outside.

-Another type of a ceiling or wall fan is a bathroom-specific fan.
+Another type of a ceiling or wall fan is a bathroom exhaust fan.
 Bathrooms can get very humid, moist, and hot, especially if you’re a fan of long baths.
 Don’t deprive yourself of your favorite source of relaxation.
 Just get something that helps you enjoy it.

 Bathroom fans look like small vents installed on the wall or on the ceiling.
 They bring in some much-needed ventilation to an otherwise cramped bathroom.
 They’re often switch-operated and help you air out the room after you take a bath or a hot shower.